vertica/VerticaPy/CONTRIBUTING.md

 ```
 The last thing to know before writing an entire function is the save_to_query_profile() method.
 It is used to save the method call in a specific Vertica table.
 This table can be used to run statistics or in order to debug some code.

-The function is quite simple and it uses 4 main parameters:
+The function is quite simple and it uses 3 main parameters:
  - name: it is the name of the function.
  - path: it is the location of the function.
 For example, the method corr of the vDataFrame is located in vdataframe.vDataFrame.
  - json_dict: it is the dictionary of the different parameters.
- - query_label: it is the name to give to the identifier column in the query profile table.

 You'll understand quickly how to use the function in the following examples.